-The privacy of student education records will be protected in accordance with the Family Educational Rights and Privacy Act (FERPA), as outlined in the College's FERPA policy.
-The privacy of an individual's medical and related records may be protected by the Health Insurance Portability and Accountability Act (HIPAA), excepting health records protected by FERPA and by the California Confidentiality of Medical Information Act (CMIA), Cal.
-Civ.
-Code § 56.05 et seq.
+The privacy of student education records will be protected in accordance with the Family Educational Rights and Privacy Act (FERPA), as outlined in the College's FERPA policy (www.oxy.edu/student-handbook/general-college-policies/family-education-rights-privacy-act-ferpa).
+The privacy of an individual's medical and related records may be protected by the Health Insurance Portability and Accountability Act (HIPAA), excepting health records protected by FERPA and by the California Confidentiality of Medical Information Act (CMIA).
 Access to an employee's personnel records may be restricted by applicable California and federal law.